krstevskap/kanban-board/README.md

 # Drag and drop task board

 A React-based task management application that allows users to create, edit, delete, and drag-and-drop tasks between columns: To Do, In Progress, and Done.

 ## Features

-- Create new tasks in any column.
+- Create new task in any column.
-- Edit existing task text.
+- Edit existing task.
-- Delete tasks.
+- Delete task.
+- Drag and drop task between columns.
 - Progress bar to track the percentage of completed tasks.
-- Data persistence using browser local storage
+- Data persistence using browser local storage.

 ## Setup Instructions